Fadllabanie/Go-Stress-Test/README.md

 - Total Errors
 Additionally, it generates and displays a response time distribution histogram to visualize request latencies.

+## build
+- macos build
+- windows build
+- linux build

+you can download build and work on it without clone project just after run build he will ask you about endpoint - number of requests

 ## Credits
 This tool utilizes the following third-party libraries: